 The batter comes together in minutes with just a whisk.
 Nothing to cream, drag your mixer out for, or get too fussy about.

 I added a box of instant vanilla pudding mix because I use it in my other favorite recipe.
-Of the first ingredients in pudding mix is cornstarch, which is a workhorse for keeping cakes, cookies, and bread extremely soft, light, tender, and moist.
+One of the first ingredients in pudding mix is cornstarch, which is a workhorse for keeping cakes, cookies, and bread extremely soft, light, tender, and moist.

 I’ve tried omitting it, and have trialed various combinations of buttermilk, sour cream, Greek yogurt, butter, and oil.
 But the pudding mix bread wins every time.
 If you can’t find pudding in your area (international readers write about this), I recommend one-quarter cup of additional flour, two teaspoons of cornstarch, and a dash of extra sugar.

 As I was filling up the 9×5 loaf pan, it was looking awfully full.
 I decided to play it safe and made a little mini 5×3 loaf, too.
 About three muffins worth.
 I’d rather be safe than clean my oven floor.

 I baked the mini loaf for 35 minutes and the big loaf for 68 minutes.
 Because bananas vary widely in moisture content as do ovens, baking times will vary.
 Watch your bread, not the clock.

 In the last 10 minutes of cooking, I tented the 9×5 pan with foil because the center hadn’t quite set, but the edges and top surface were getting a smidge on the dark side.
 I recommend covering with foil if at any point your bread is looking a little dark.

 This moist banana bread is incredibly easy to make.
 You’ll first need to combine melted butter, eggs, two types of sugar, sour cream, and vanilla in a mixing bowl and whisk to combine.